The Whole Truth (Lost): Flashbacks

-In their apartment, Sun and Jin are about to make love, when Jin asks Sun if she took her temperature, ruining the mood.
-He says they've been trying for a year to conceive, and he thinks she should see a fertility doctor.
+In their apartment, Sun and Jin are about to have sex, when Jin asks Sun if she took her temperature, ruining the mood.
+As they have been trying for a year to conceive, he thinks she should see a fertility doctor.
 Sun asks why he wants a baby he will never see.
-Jin says he's sorry for the things Sun's father makes him do and that a baby would change everything.
-The fertility doctor, however, advises them that Sun cannot conceive due to advanced endometriosis.
+Jin says he is sorry for the things Sun's father makes him do and that a baby would change everything.
+The doctor, however, advises them that Sun cannot conceive due to advanced endometriosis.

-Sun enters a hotel room to meet Jae Lee, her suitor from before she met Jin.
-Their conversation indicates the two are regularly meeting to teach English and seek advice on Sun's relationship.
+Sun enters a hotel room to meet Jae Lee, her suitor from before meeting Jin.
+Sun is regularly meeting Jae to learn English and seek advice on her relationship.
 She tells Jae that she was glad to learn about her infertility.
-Jae asks her why she's learning English, to which Sun replies that she's leaving Jin for America.
-Jae tells Sun that one can't run away from their life.
-Sun asks if Jin is her life and Jae says he's not saying she should stay for Jin.
+Sun is learning English to leave Jin for America.
+Having feelings for her, Jae tries to convince her to stay.

-Sun is walking her dog when the fertility doctor drives by and confesses to Sun that it's actually Jin who can't have children.
-He tells her he lied because if Jin found out it was he who could not have children, Jin would burn down his practice.
+Sun is walking her dog when the doctor drives by and confesses that it is actually Jin who cannot have children.
+He previously lied, fearing that Jin would burn down his practice if he found out the truth.